+Property ID: 21 (0x15)

+Property Type: Byte

+Length: 1 byte

+Get Property: Yes

+Set Property: Yes

-Property ID: Property Type: Length: Get Property: Set Property: Default Value: Description: 0x15 Byte 1 byte Yes Yes 0x3B ';' This character is sent as the track 2 start sentinel for cards that have track 2 encoded in ISO/ABA format.
+Default Value: 0x3B ';'

+Description: This character is sent as the track 2 start sentinel for cards that have track 2 encoded in ISO/ABA format.
 If the value is 0 no character is sent.
-If the value is in the range 1 - 127 then the equivalent ASCII character will be sent value is in the range $1 - 127$ then the equivalent ASCII character will be sent.
-This property is stored in non-volatile memory, so it will persist when the unit
+If the value is in the range 1-127 then the equivalent ASCII character will be sent.